Culture

 * Happy to be fed, and,

-The big question is—Are you happy at the day’s end?
-Well, you may be physically satisfied but are you soulfully contented?
+The big question is: Are you happy at the end of the day?
+Well, you may be physically satisfied, but are you soulfully contented?

-Now visualize life as a dense jungle surrounded by Wild Flora and Fauna.
+Visualise life as a dense jungle surrounded by wild Flora and Fauna.
 Everything is obscure and mentally ambiguous.
-You have to burn the oil lamp of your mental capacity to pave the way to a better life.
-You have to eradicate the hanging poisonous ivy, confront the omnipresent wild creatures and fill your belly with whatever is edible.
+It would be best to burn the oil lamp of your mental capacity and pave the way for a better life.
+Eradicate the hanging poisonous ivy, confront the pervasive wild creatures and fill your belly with whatever is edible.

-The hard work accomplished may fall short, and you may find nothing beneath the surface, or maybe there was actually nothing down there, but you did justice to your existence.
-You will continue the pursuit until you discover some hidden treasure somewhere.
+The quest is not just about searching but about finding meaning in everything.
+The hard work may only sometimes yield immediate results, but the journey matters.
+You may see nothing beneath the surface, or maybe there was nothing down there, but you did justice to your existence.
+You continue your quest until the hidden treasure is discovered somewhere.

 “Each moment spent searching is also a moment spent finding.”
 PAULO COELHO.

-Studying History and Geography (things that have happened in the past OR the things that already exist) carries no meaning or authenticity unless you draw lessons about the virtuous or immoral acts that occurred and you search for ways to improve the world’s present and future.
-It is worthless wasting time ogling at the embalmed 3000BC Mummy or straining your neck looking at restored Michelangelo’s roof paintings at the Sistine Chapel.
-You should endeavour to embalm the present sagging Humanity or restore wilting Societal Morals.
+Studying History and Geography about things that happened or exist is authentic only if you draw lessons about the occurrence of worthy or immoral acts and search for ways to improve the world’s present and future.
+It is worthless wasting time ogling at the 3000BC embalmed Mummy or straining neck at the restored Michelangelo’s roof paintings at the Sistine Chapel.
+It would be best to embalm today’s sagging Humanity and restore the wilting Societal Morals.

 “Maybe you are searching among the branches for what only appears in the roots.”
 RUMI.

-Yet, there is another aspect to the search and quest of life. —
+Yet, there is another aspect to human search and quest —

-Holding the torch of supreme knowledge and finding yourself amongst the myriad of heads and busybodies.
+Holding the torch of supreme knowledge and finding yourself amongst the myriads of heads.

 “Am I happy and sad looking at the other person, or do I need to dive into the abyss of my soul and seek out myself in the whirlpool?”